Sign in →

 1. Invert several times to mix blood.

-2. Send specimen in original tube.
+2. Send whole blood specimen in original tube.
+Do not aliquot.

 Forms

-2. New York Clients-Informed consent is required.
+1. New York Clients-Informed consent is required.
 Document on the request form or electronic order that a copy is on file.
 The following documents are available:

 -Informed Consent for Genetic Testing (T576)